hastoloid/forest_growth_model_emulator/README.md

 <br>

 ***
-#### iii) Transformer encoder model
+#### iii) Vanilla transformer encoder model

 <div class="alert alert-block alert-warning">
 <b>Transformer encoder</b>

-This net architecture use only the encoder part of the transformer [1].
+This net architecture is arealization of the vanilla transformer (Vaswani et al. 2017) encoder.
 The static inputs (= site info & forest variables) are concatenated with the sequential climate data inputs.
 The architecture includes the Positional encoding, the Multi-head attention and the Feed-Forward blocks of the transformer.

 </div>

 <img src="img/TXFORMER_Model_20250206.png" alt="Drawing" style="width: 600px;"/>

-Vaswani, A. et al. (2017) ‘Attention is all you need’, in Proceedings of the 31st International Conference on Neural Information Processing Systems.
-Red Hook, NY, USA: Curran Associates Inc. (NIPS’17), pp. 6000–6010.

 ***